 Ready, Set And Makeup!

 Before you embark on your journey to crafting the image of having silky, smooth skin, do note that each person’s skin condition differs and that might be products that do not work well on your skin but might be perfectly fine for others.
-Hence, it is crucial that you factor this into the equation when selecting the type of makeup products that you would like to use to conceal your acne scars, pimples and dark spots.
+Hence, it is crucial that you factor this into the equation when selecting the type of makeup products that you would like to use to conceal your craters, pimples and dark spots.
 Also, prior to putting on any makeup, ensure that your face is free from oil, impurities and dirt build-up by washing it with a cleanser and then moisturizing it.
 This will facilitate the application of makeup later and allow it to glide on more easily.

 Use a Primer